 The Eldon, Iowa, native became the 20th head coach in program history in 2013 — his fourth stop as a collegiate head coach.
 He has enjoyed stints at Iowa (2014-present), Indiana State (2009-13), Northern Iowa (1999-2009), and Upper Iowa (1987-99), leading all four schools to NCAA postseason play.
 He is one of nine coaches all-time and one of five active coaches to lead three different Division I programs to NCAA Regional play.

 In 35 seasons as a head coach, Heller owns a career record of 930-721-4.
 He is one of two Iowa head coaches to lead the program to the NCAA Tournament.

-Under Heller’s watch, Iowa advanced to the postseason in six consecutive years for the first time in program history, he has coached nine All-Americans and at least one first-team All-Big Ten selection in six seasons.
-Iowa has had 21 Major League Baseball Draft picks in six seasons — the most in a six-year stretch all-time.
+Under Heller’s watch, Iowa advanced to the postseason in six consecutive years for the first time in program history, he has coached eight All-Americans and at least one first-team All-Big Ten selection in six seasons.
+Iowa has had 23 Major League Baseball Draft picks in eight seasons, including 21 in a six-year stretch, the most all-time.

 Heller has also given the Hawkeyes an international flavor, taking the team to the Dominican Republic in 2016 and Taipei, Taiwan, as the United States representative at the 2017 World University Games.
 Heller led USA to a silver medal, as the team became the first American squad to medal in Universiade history.

 USA team went 5-2 during the two-week stretch, before falling to Japan in the gold medal game.
 The Americans posted victories over Mexico, Russia, Korea, and two games against the Czech Republic.
 Junior Cole McDonald tossed a nine-inning no-hitter in game one against the Czechs — the first by a Hawkeye since 1965.